-Bobby Darin was one of the most ambitious and versatile performers of the last 60 years.
+Bobby Darin was one of the most ambitious and versatile performers of the last sixty years.

 While maintaining a prolific recording career, Darin subsequently launched a career in films.
-In 1960, he appeared in his first film, Come September.
-He then appeared in Too Late Blues and 1963’s Captain Newman, M.D.
+In 1960 he appeared in his first film, Come September.
+He then appeared in Too Late Blues (1961) and 1963’s Captain Newman, M.D.
 He received an Oscar nomination for best supporting actor for his role in the latter film.
-In 1960, he married actress Sandra Dee, whom he had met while filming Come September.
+In 1960 he married actress Sandra Dee, whom he had met while filming Come September.
 They had one son before divorcing in 1967.
-He ultimately appeared in about 10 films.
+He ultimately appeared in about ten films.

-Then, in the mid-Sixties, Darin’s career took an interesting turn when he began recording material by a new breed of songwriters.
-His insightful reading of Tim Hardin’s “If I Were a Carpenter” became a Top 10 hit in 1966.
+Darin’s career took an interesting turn in the mid-Sixties when he began recording material by a new breed of songwriters.
+His insightful reading of Tim Hardin’s “If I Were a Carpenter” became a Top Ten hit in 1966.
 A couple albums of original material written in a more folk-oriented vein followed.
 Subsequently, Hardin had a minor hit in 1969 with his recording of the Darin-penned “Simple Song of Freedom.”

 Darin continued to appear in Las Vegas, and in 1968, he did a lot of work for Robert Kennedy’s presidential campaign.
-After Kennedy’s death, Darin went to Big Sur, California, and remained out of the spotlight for a year.
+After Kennedy’s death, Darin went to Big Sur, California and remained out of the spotlight for a year.
 He then re-emerged and started his own record label, Direction Records.
-He recorded two albums for the label, including Born Walden Robert Cassotto.
+He recorded two albums for the label, including Born Walden Robert Cassotto (1968).
 In the early Seventies, he signed with Motown Records and returned to Vegas.
-In 1973, he had a minor hit with the song “Happy.”
+In 1973 he had a minor hit with the song “Happy.”

 Sadly, Darin had a history of heart problems.
 They had begun when he suffered from rheumatic fever as a child.
 On December 11, 1973, he was admitted to Cedars-Sinai Medical Center in Los Angeles to get repairs to artificial heart valves that had previously been implanted.
 On December 20, he died during surgery.
 He was only 37 years old.